Garfield: Video games

 A Garfield video game was developed by Atari, Inc. for its Atari 2600 home video game system and appears in their 1984 catalog.
 However, after Atari's spinoff and sale of its home games and computers division, owner Jack Tramiel decided the character's royalties were too expensive given the declining state of the video game industry at the time, and the game was cancelled.
 A ROM image of the game was however released with Jim Davis' blessing.

 Garfield: Big Fat Hairy Deal is a 1987 video game for the Atari ST, ZX Spectrum, Commodore 64, Amstrad CPC and the Amiga based on the comic strip.
 Towa Chiki made A Week of Garfield for the Family Computer, released only in Japan in 1989.
 Sega also made the 1995 video game Garfield: Caught in the Act for the Sega Genesis/Mega Drive, Game Gear and Windows 3.1 computers.
 Other companies made games, such as A Tale of Two Kitties for the DS, published by Game Factory, Garfield's Nightmare for DS, Garfield's Funfest for DS, and Garfield Labyrinth for Game Boy.
 On PlayStation 2 were Garfield and Garfield 2 (known in the US as Garfield, a Tale of Two Kitties).
 Garfield: Lasagna World Tour was also made for PS2.
 Garfield: Saving Arlene was only released in Japan and in the United Kingdom.
-And recent additions for mobile devices are "Garfield's Diner" and "Garfield's Zombie Defense".

-Konami also released a Garfield handheld electronic game titled Lasagnator in 1991, which met with mild success.

 In 2012, a series of Garfield video games was launched by French publisher Anuman Interactive, including My Puzzles with Garfield!, Multiplication Tables with Garfield, Garfield Kart, Garfield Kart: Furious Racing, and Garfield's Match Up.

 Garfield appears as a playable character in several Nickelodeon crossover games, including Nickelodeon All-Star Brawl, Nickelodeon Kart Racers 3: Slime Speedway, and Nickelodeon All-Star Brawl 2.